I know what you’re thinking...

 I would propose we avoid words such as “cheating” from conversations about infidelity.
 It can result in the stigmatization of a human being without trying to understand them more deeply.

 If your world has been rocked by your partner’s infidelity, this is very difficult time for you.
-You may need to take time to gain more understanding before moving into a divorce process that could unravel your family.
+You may need to take time to gain more understanding before moving into a divorce process that could unravel your family life.

 Take a pause and be open to deepening your commitment in the face of this shocking realization.